 The above goal is achieved by providing enough informative content so that the user can make an informed decision when deciding whether or not to buy a product from you.

 - Case studies

 - Tutorials and how-to content

-- Stories and testimonials by satisfied users of your products or services
+- Stories and testimonials from satisfied users of your products or services

-Pro Tip: In order to get ideas for top-notch content listed in bullet points above, look for related content within the good-ranking resources, FAQ pages from successful companies that provide similar solutions, analyze similar content that ranks the best and establish the main takeaways provided there.
+Pro tip: To get ideas for top-notch content for this stage, look for related content that is ranking well and FAQ pages from successful companies that provide similar solutions.
+Analyze similar content that ranks the best and establish the main takeaways provided there.

 Stage 3: Bottom Of The Conversion Funnel – Conversion

 63% of consumers need to hear a company’s claims 3–5 times before they actually believe them.

 Finally, the user has reached the desired outcome – conversion!
 The very reason for the funnel’s existence.